-(Last Updated on : 18/10/2013)
+(Last Updated on : 12/08/2017)

 Matheran is one of the splendid hill stations of Maharashtra

 .
 Surrounded with greenery and pollution free atmosphere it is one of the most attractive sights in Maharashtra.
-Set in the laps of nature this probably one of the smallest hill stations of India which is known for maintaining its pastoral beauty in a pollution free atmosphere.
+Set in the lap of nature this is probably one of the smallest hill stations of India which is known for maintaining its pastoral beauty in a pollution free atmosphere.
 This Hill station is surrounded with some popular sights that provide great opportunity for the visitors to have a splendid view of the surroundings.

 Location of Matheran

 Matheran is located at a height of 803 meters which is 2636 ft (approx) which covers an area of 8 sq. kilometres above the Sahyadri hills.
-Surrounded with a number of sights this is one3 of the most celebrated sights of Maharashtra.
+Surrounded with a number of sights this is one of the most celebrated sights of Maharashtra.

 History of Matheran

 .
 While he was busy in campaigning around the hill station he once halted on the hill top to discover one of the most picturesque sights in Maharashtra.
 His temptation forces to select the area and develop it as a hill station where he and others can come for relaxation.
 Matheran grew more accessible and popular under the patronage of Lord Elphinstone, the governor of Mumbai.
 He visited the place in 1855 and got mesmerised with its scenic beauty.
 He selected a beautiful sight for building a bunglow which was named after him as Elphinstone Logde.
 Under his patronage connecting roadways were also created.
-Along with a serpentine railway track this place place has been connected to Mumbai
+Along with a serpentine railway track this place has been connected to Mumbai

 and other important places.
 The splendid ride on the toy train passes through the spectacular sights of grassy hills sides, plains, sheer cliffs, plateau and thick forest

 Climate of Matheran

 Matheran enjoys one of the most pleasant atmospheres.
 Temperature in Matheran varies from 16 degree Celsius in winters to 32 degree Celsius in summer with an average rainfall of 524 cm.
 The best season to visit Matheran is between October to May.
 As the Sahyadri hills receive the brunt of Monsoon clouds this keeps the hill station covered with greenery.
 The hill station is at its best during the end of monsoons.
-The long rainy season of Matheran enriches the region with breathtaking waterfalls, mist covered valleys, and dew dripped greenery alongwith floating clouds which make it one of the picturesque sights in Maharashtra.
+The long rainy season of Matheran enriches the region with breathtaking waterfalls, mist covered valleys and dew dripped greenery along with floating clouds which make it one of the picturesque sights in Maharashtra.